Spencer Torkelson Player Props: Tigers vs. Braves

 Spencer Torkelson At The Plate

-- Torkelson has an RBI in 22 of 63 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.9% of his games this year, Torkelson has had at least one RBI.
+He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.